softlimit/theme-envy/readme.md

       └── install.js # defines where to inject code into hooks
 ```

+***
 ### Hooks/installs
-Hooks are places in our theme code where *Features* and *Elements* can insert code during build.
+Hooks are places in the theme code where *Features* and *Elements* can insert code during build.
 This allows us to keep integrations discrete and easily undoable.
 To define a hook in the theme, we only need to add a `hook` tag like so:
 ```javascript
 {% hook 'head-end' %}
 ```
-We can then reference this spot in our theme code with an install.js file in a feature or element.
+We can then reference this hook's location with an install.js file in a feature or element.
 ```javascript
 module.exports = [
   {